SunilSyal/Chrome-Extension---Inject-Custom-Javascript-and-CSS/README.md

-# Chrome extension - Add an additional search button
+# Chrome extension - Sample code to add an additional search button
-Add an additional search button on Google search page using a chrome extension
+This chrome extension is the bare minimum that you need to inject custom javascript and CSS file in a webpage.
+This code will add an additional search button on Google search page.

 # How to add extension
 To add the extension on your local machine chrome browser - watch the following video.